joonas-fi/joonas.fi/blog/_posts/2020/2020-04-03-quick-primer-on-svg-paths.md

 I identified the `<path>` element that contains the LEDs.
 The problem is that the same element contains a bunch of other stuff too.

-Maybe I can break the LEDs away from the larger paths into three more paths (one for each invividual LED), so instead of:
+Maybe I can break the LEDs away from the larger path into three more paths (one for each invividual LED), so instead of:

 	<path d="all the stuff" />